dddrrreee/cs140e-23win/labs/3-gpio/DEVICES.md

 r/pi is that we can easily connect devices and do things with them that a general-purpose system such as your laptop can't.
 Especially true if the device has tight real time requirements.
-For example: Try to plug accelerometer into your laptop, or get consisent small nanosecond accurate timings on MacOS (hahaha, sorry, that's mean), or build any of the wearable devices you might buy, etc.
+For example: Try to plug accelerometer into your laptop, or get consistent small nanosecond accurate timings on MacOS (hahaha, sorry, that's mean), or build any of the wearable devices you might buy, etc.